louisaspicer/CV/README.md

 ### <a name="projects">Projects & Code</a>
 Project | Summary | Technologies
 --- | --- | --- |
 [Guide Me](https://github.com/aabolade/GuideMe) | Final project at MA. iOS app to aid users with varying degrees of visual impairment to navigate an underground station.
-To achieve this goal our app scans for bluetooth beacons and passes directions to the user if it detects a beacon with an ID it knows. |Swift, Xcode, TFL API
+To achieve this goal our app scans for bluetooth beacons and passes directions to the user if it detects a beacon with an ID it knows.
+Demo Video: https://www.youtube.com/watch?v=wIF0KgibgrQ |Swift, Xcode, TFL API
 [Bowling Calculator](https://github.com/louisaspicer/bowling-challenge)|A Makers Academy weekend challenge.
 An app to calculate the scores of a bowling game.| Javascript, Jasmine for testing
 [Instagram Clone](https://github.com/louisaspicer/instagram-challenge)|A Makers Academy weekend challenge.
 Created a simple Instagram clone in Rails.| Ruby, Rails, Bootstrap, OmniAuth, Heroku